PGiagkoulas/DeepLearning_Pract2/README.md

 ## Environment Requirements

 [Miniconda](https://docs.conda.io/en/latest/miniconda.html)

 [Anaconda](https://www.anaconda.com)

-### Note that

-For StackedLSTM and ResLSTM, the experiments must be executed on One GPU with CUDA support.
+For StackedLSTM and ResLSTM, the experiments must be executed on one GPU with CUDA support.